-In the book, Extreme Ownership (My Summary) Jocko Willink and Leif Babin explain timeless principles for living a better life.
+In the book, Extreme Ownership Jocko Willink and Leif Babin explain timeless principles for living a better life.
 While they mainly write about how to lead their lessons apply to life in general.
-We’ll explore 11 Lessons about mindest, teamwork, standards and more.
+We’ll explore 11 Lessons about mindset, teamwork, standards, and more.
 Let’s jump in.

 1. Take Extreme Ownership